Military Vehicles: Army and Marine Corps Should Take Additional Actions to Mitigate and Prevent Training Accidents

 The Secretary of the Navy, in consultation with the Commandant of the Marine Corps, should ensure that tactical vehicle driver training programs—to include licensing, unit, and follow-on training—have a well-defined process with specific performance criteria and measureable standards to identify driver skills and experience under diverse conditions.
 (Recommendation 6)

 The Navy concurred with this recommendation.
-According to an action plan provided to us in November of 2022, the Marine Corps has already taken a number of actions to address this recommendation, to include holding several meetings to specifically discuss new initiatives to address these challenges.
-The Marine Corps identified that it is also creating a new Tactical Vehicle Off-Road Instructor Military Occupational Specialty to help manage commands' licensing requirements and driver training needs.
-The Marine Corps estimates that this action will be completed in June of 2023.
+According to an action plan provided to us in August 2024, the Marine Corps has already taken a number of actions to address this recommendation, to include holding several meetings to specifically discuss new initiatives to address these challenges.
+The Marine Corps also made the decision to reestablish a tactical vehicle licensing examiner Military Occupational Specialty to help manage commands' vehicle driver licensing requirements, driver qualifications and all-weather, off-road training needs.
+The Marine Corps estimates that this action will be completed by September 2025.
 By taking these actions the Marine Corps will improve tactical driver training, as recommended by GAO in July 2021.

 The Army concurred with this recommendation.
-According to a corrective action plan provided to us in November of 2022, the Army plans to take several actions to address our recommendation including emphasizing range hazards in training range curricula, publishing an execution order that emphasizes hazards and safety when conducting driver training, and assessing whether more resources are needed to fulfill range risk management responsibilities.
-The Army's plan is to complete these actions by the 3rd quarter of fiscal year 2023.
+According to a corrective action plan provided to us in August 2024, the Army plans to take several actions to address our recommendation, including emphasizing range hazards in training range curricula, and publishing an execution order that emphasizes hazards and safety when conducting driver training.
+In preparation, the Army has already assessed that implementing this change will not require additional funding resources.
+The Army's plan is to complete the training curriculum update by December 2024.
 By taking these actions the Army will improve range hazard communication as GAO recommended in July 2021.